Directorate of Estates

-The Directorate of Estates is an attached department under the Ministry of Housing and Urban Affairs of India.
+The Directorate of Estates is an attached office under the Ministry of Housing and Urban Affairs of India.
 It was established in 1944.
 It administers and manages the estates of the Government of India.
 Its main region of the National Capital Territory of New Delhi.
 It also has extended services in its 8 Regional offices in Chandigarh, Chennai, Faridabad, Ghaziabad, Kolkata, Mumbai, Nagpur and Shimla.

 Estates

 The department owns and controls many venues along with the Central Public Works Department.
 It also administers estates in the adjoining areas of served regions.